 - OPT Federal Regulations Agreement form.
 Read carefully and sign.

 - Copies of your Passport & F-1 Visa

 - I-20 forms - Compile all of the original I-20s you have been issued, even from previous schools.

 - Form I-94 - Access your I-94 record at www.cbp.gov/I94/

 - Two passport-sized photographs taken no earlier than 30 days before submission of application.
-Lightly print your name on the back of each photo with a pencil.
+Lightly print your name & I-94 number on the back of each photo with a pencil.
 Be careful not to dent or damage the photo.
-You can have these taken at Costco, CVS, FedEx, or the Post Office, or use an online service like https://www.mypassportphotos.com/
+You can have photos taken at Costco, CVS, FedEx, or the Post Office, or use an online service like https://www.ivisa.com/photos

-- Application Fee $410 money order payable to: U.S. Department of Homeland Security.
+- Application Fee: obtain a money order payable to: U.S. Department of Homeland Security.
 Money orders can be purchased from the Post Office, grocery and convenience stores, or your bank.
-NOTE: The OPT Application Fee will increase to $550 for all applications postmarked October 1 or later.

 Once you have completed your OPT paperwork, email your Advisor to schedule an appointment to obtain your OPT I-20 and review your OPT application.